*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

-Basically, an app developer makes the following deal with a proxy provider.
-Whenever a user downloads their app, they agree to certain TOS (terms of service).
-They may download the app for free, but they become a peer and provide their IPs on the proxy network.
+Basically, an app developer makes the following deal with a proxy provider: to provide online devices to the proxy network’s IP pool.
+Whenever a user downloads the developer’s app, they agree to a particular TOS (terms of service).
+They may download the app for free, but they become a peer in the proxy network and provide their IPs to the IP pool.

-Then, the proxy network can use their device’s actual IP address as a residential or mobile proxy – depending if the device is connected to WiFi or mobile data.
+Then, the proxy network can use these users’ devices’ actual IP addresses as a residential or mobile proxy – depending on if the device is connected to WiFi or mobile data.

-It’s worth mentioning that, this is in no way harmful to the user, as the network only uses their device while it’s idle, has enough power, and is connected to the Internet — as specified by Luminati.
+It’s worth mentioning that this is in no way harmful to the user, as the network only uses idle devices with enough power and connected to the Internet — as specified by Luminati.

 3 Key Features of Mobile Proxies